salcedoe/MtMdocs/docs/dataProcessing/groupStats.md

 T.Sex = categorical(T.Sex); % typecast to categorical
 ```

 …after loading the data, we typecast the Name column to a **`string`** and the Sex column to a **`categorical`** array.
-Type casting to a categorical array will make calculate the statistics and visualizing the data easier
+Type casting to a categorical array will make calculating the statistics and visualizing the data easier

 Our data table, `T`, contains metrics from a group of adolescents.